abisop/RTL_Designs/README.md

 # RTL_Designs
 Contains digital designs written in VHDL.
-And verification using cocotb.
+And verification using systemverilog.